louismerlin/isp/README.md

 # isp
-Information, Security and Privacy Homeworks
+##### Information, Security and Privacy Homeworks

+These are the solutions I wrote during the 2019 ISP (COM-402) class.
+They are far from perfect, but I think all of them work :grin:

 ## [Homework 0](./0/)